12 Aug ASANA – 3 poses to practice during your menstruation

 Because our energy levels are lower and we want to preserve that energy for supporting the body during our menstruation, we avoid intense, high-paces practices, such as Ashtanga yoga or a strong vinyasa flow class.
 We also avoid poses that are heavy on the core muscles, such as boat pose or plank.

 We also avoid closed twists.
 This means that we only do twists that create space, instead of twists that constrict the uterus and can block our flow.
-As you can see in the first image below, the woman twists towards her leg, compressing the area of her lower belly.
-This is a closed twist.
-In the second image, she turns away from the leg and leaves space for the womb area.
-This is an open twist.

 Our 3 favorite poses to practice during menstruation